-Diabetes self-management training, diabetic services and supplies For all people who have diabetes (insulin and non-insulin users).
-Covered services include: In-network: No Charge Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors Blood glucose monitors, test strips, and lancets Out-of-network: You pay a 25% coinsurance Standard test strips and lancets are limited to a quantity limit of 100 per 30 days for non-insulin dependent members and 200 per 30 days for insulin dependent members Coverage is limited to Accu-Chek branded products • For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
+Services that are covered for you What you must pay when you get these services Diabetes self-management training, diabetic services and supplies For all people who have diabetes (insulin and non-insulin users).
+Covered services include: Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors Blood glucose monitors, test strips, and lancets No Charge Standard test strips and lancets are limited to a quantity limit of 100 per 30 days for non-insulin dependent members and 200 per 30 days for insulin dependent members Coverage is limited to Accu- Chek branded products • For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
 Coverage includes fitting.
-In-network: You pay a 20% coinsurance Out-of-network: You pay a 25% coinsurance • Diabetes self-management training is covered under certain conditions In-network: No Charge Out-of-network: You pay a 25% coinsurance Continuous Glucose Monitors (CGM) and Supplies are covered under Durable Medical Equipment (DME) services.
-Please refer to the DME section for coinsurance information on CGM products Authorization rules apply for continuous glucose monitor products.
+You pay a 20% coinsurance Diabetes self-management training is covered under certain conditions No Charge Continuous Glucose Monitors (CGM) and Supplies are covered under Durable Medical Equipment (DME) services.
+Authorization rules apply.
+Please refer to the DME section for coinsurance information on CGM Authorization rules apply for continuous glucose monitor products.